 Step 7.
 Cover the turkey rolls with gravy.
 I reserved some gravy for the mashed potatoes.

-At this point, you can refrigerate the casserole for a day or two and then bake.
+At this point, you can refrigerate the casserole for a day or two and then bake it later.

 Step 8.
 Cover the casserole with foil and bake for 30-45 minutes.
 The timing depends on the type of vegetables being baked and the veggies getting done.